XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 ItemDetails

-Validation timeTypically 1–3 business days (may be longer in busy periods)
+Validation timeTypically 1–2 business days

 Opening procedure